 Karratha to Tom Price

-Project development will shortly start for Stage 4, with construction is expected to commence in late 2022.Key planning decisions:
+Project development will shortly start for Stage 4, with construction expected to start in late-2022.

 - Road interface with FMG rail bridge agreed

-- Corridor selected near Hammersley Homestand in consultation with Eastern Garuma traditional owners.
+- Corridor selected near Hamersley Homestead in consultation with Eastern Guruma traditional owners.

 - Road will be on the western side of the existing rail line